Kněžice (Jihlava District): Sights

 The Church of Saint James the Great has a Romanesque core.
 In the second half of the 14th century, it was rebuilt in the Gothic style and extended.
 The tower was added only in 1838.

 Kněžice Castle is a Renaissance hunting lodge with Baroque and Neoclassical modifications.
 It was built at the end of the 16th century on the site on an old fortress.
-Today the castle houses the municipal office, library and Kněžice's Museum of Nature.
+Today the castle houses the municipal office, a library and Kněžice's Museum of Nature.